pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 I compute this, I compute that and I need the hash...
 I don't need this and this, so I need 1, 2, 3.

-student: The hash 0 would be already enough right?
+student: The **hash of 0 would be already enough right?**
 The transaction 0 could be anonymous?

-prof: Yeah, but this is not stored.
+prof: Yeah, **but this is not stored**.
-The only thing that is actually stored in the node is this.
+The only thing that is actually stored in the node is this (the 4 transactions).
-That's the interesting thing and that also gives these light nodes some kind of sense.
+That's the interesting thing and that also gives these **"light nodes"** some kind of sense.

 If I claim that my transaction is in block number 12 and this node doesn't know all the other hashes, I just need to provide my transaction, transaction number 0 and that can be computed if this is the same as this one.
 So, normally I would need to provide all the four transactions.